cambiotraining/bioinformatics-software-pipelines/materials/04-nextflow_hpc.md

 - Config file - e.g. setting SLURM options to use
 - Use `tmux`/`screen` to get a persistent terminal on a remote server
+- If running many samples consider using `sintr` - many samples might overload the memory and get the nextflow run killed.

 ## HPC configuration